Font Choice Matters, Bionic Reading Doesn’t

 A couple years back, Bionic Reading took the internet by storm with influencers advocating it as a method to increase reading speed and comprehension for people who have ADHD and dyslexia.
 Readwise quickly debunked this1, and in their conclusion highlighted studies2, 3 that show what really matters: Font choice significantly affects reading speed without affecting comprehension – but this effect is highly individualized.
 There is no “best” font.

-Bionic Reading has since changed its website dramatically, but used to make the claim that on an independant test of 12 participants, there was a “positive effect”, despite also claiming that some participants found it “disturbing” and that the results were unclear4, 5.
+Bionic Reading has since changed its website dramatically, but used to make the claim that on an independent test of 12 participants, there was a “positive effect”, despite also claiming that some participants found it “disturbing” and that the results were unclear4, 5.
 Bionic Reading claims to improve how fast your eyes/brain can see words, but as The Conversation points out, reading speed is based on language processing, not how fast your eyes see or visual cortex processes visual information.

 Bionic Reading appears to be a solution in search of a problem, with a profit motive rather than an altruistic motive.
 Their service is partially a font, partially bolding certain letters.
 The concept is patented and charged for.
 This is not the kind of behavior you’d expect from a genuine interest in helping people.